shefali1899/machineLearning/README.md

 ### Files in the repository:
 #### Machine Learning Report - Description on problem formulation, past techniques, datasets used, approach to our solution, and Evaluation.

-- college_Location.csvv = dataset listing all the colleges in the US
+- college_Location.csv = dataset listing all the colleges in the US
 - business.json.zip = Yelp dataset for 156639 restaurants in the US
 - Data_Processing_state = Convert business.json file to csv file
 - Process_distance = calculate distance for each restaurant to the nearest 5 college campuses